On the Security & Privacy in Federated Learning: Threat model

-Adversarial actors may have different aims and approaches for attacking certain parts of the FL surface.
-We classify the adversarial goals concerning their capabilities, the FL phase, and the CIA triad.
-The attack aim is categorized as: \begin{compactitem} \item Targeted: the adversarial aim is to map chosen inputs to desired outputs or predictions. \item Untargeted: the adversarial goal is to degrade the primary task performance, so the model does not achieve near-optimal performance. \end{compactitem} Targeted and untargeted attacks are achieved independent of the FL phase or the adversarial knowledge.
-However, training phase attacks target the CIA of the model.
-For example, Poisoning attacks target the integrity and availability of the model.
-Meanwhile, Inference attacks target confidentiality.
-Test-time attacks mainly target confidentiality.
-However, untargeted attacks as Adversarial Examples target the integrity of the model.
+Targeted and untargeted attacks are achieved independent of the FL phase or the adversarial knowledge.
+However, training phase attacks target the CIA triad of the model.
+For example, Poisoning attacks target the integrity and availability of the model, while Inference attacks target confidentiality.
+Test-time attacks mainly target confidentiality but could also target the model's integrity as with Adversarial Examples.
 Likewise, untargeted attacks, whose primary goal is to degrade the model's performance, can lead to a denial of service, causing unavailability.